murprakoso/mern-memories-api/README.md

 ## Info

-This is frontend of [mern-memories](https://github.com/murprakoso/mern-memories)
+This is backend or API of [mern-memories](https://github.com/murprakoso/mern-memories)